Nico Williams: 2024–2025 season

+2025–2026 season

 In June 2025, speculation over his future intensified, with Barcelona widely reported as having agreed contractual terms with the player but seeking to pay the transfer fee in instalments due to ongoing financial constraints – which also had the potential to complicate his registration upon completion of the move – as Athletic stood firm over their demand for the contractual release clause fee to be paid up entirely, their position entrenched due to the historic rivalry between the clubs and the Bilbao hierarchy's ongoing irritation towards their counterparts in Catalonia at the manner of the protracted pursuit.
 Amid the usual sensationalised media reports, side issues included an officially-publicised meeting between the presidents of Athletic and LaLiga in relation to the enforcement of financial regulations, and the defacement of a mural of Williams in Barakaldo by local fans angry at his reported departure, an action repeated after the club condemned the vandalism and paid for a restoration.
 On 4 July, Williams renewed his contract with Athletic Bilbao in a 10-year deal, set to run until 2035 and with a reported release clause fee of around €90 million; the announcement video included the Barakaldo mural being spraypainted at night with the slogan 'WIN 2035' by a hooded figure, revealed to be the player.

+The renewal video later won an award for best social media content of the year in Spanish football, but on the field the 2025–26 season was one of frustration for the club as they were weakened by several injuries and struggled to balance the demands of domestic competitions and the Champions League.
+Williams was hampered by a persistent pubalgia issue, missing several matches (making only three European appearances) and having little impact on others as efforts were made to manage the condition gradually, with surgery ruled out due to the potential for further complications.
+Williams occasionally showed flashes of his best form and scored a solo effort against Real Oviedo in November 2025 which was voted as Goal of the Month, but by February 2026 it was clear that the situation was of little benefit to the player or team and he was withdrawn from the Athletic squad to undergo more intense treatment.
+He returned to action two months later and contributed decisively (an assist and two late goals) to an away win over Deportivo Alavés which eased fears over relegation, but then was absent for the end of the league campaign with a hamstring injury.

 International career

+Youth

+Williams first represented Spain with the under-18 squad in 2020, scoring two goals in four games.
+He was called up to the Spain under-19s in February 2021, and made his debut for the under-21s in September of the same year.